DEFRA/wildlife-licencing/README.md

 the application data from the database and uses and calls the batchUpdate method in `powerapps-lib/src/application-update/batch-update.js`.
 The job is removed from the queue.

-On success this will return a set of keys from Power Apps which are stored in the applications table in the target_keys column.
-In subsequent calls to submit these keys are used to effect an update of the data in Power Apps.
+On success this will return a set of keys from Power Platform which are stored in the applications table in the target_keys column.
+In subsequent calls to submit these keys are used to effect an update of the data in Power Platform.

 The batchUpdate method may throw a recoverable or un-recoverable error.